 Peas – Use frozen peas, they’re super convenient!

-Olive oil – For sautéing the vegetables.
+Olive oil (not pictured) – For sautéing the vegetables.
 I always use olive oil rather than vegetable oil but you can substitute.

 Egg – One beaten egg for egg washing the pastry.